What to Avoid: Water and rubbing alcohol

 We use oil to reduce bacteria growth on our plugs.
 In the spirit of spring cleaning, let’s also reduce the bacteria in our homes.
 Did you know your kitchen is known to have more bacteria than your bathroom?
 The place where you prepare food and eat it!
 GROSS!
 If you want to reduce bacteria in your home, this is the place to start.

-Use three tablespoons of bleach in up to quart of water for the germ fighter you didn’t know you needed!
+Use three tablespoons of bleach in up to a quart of water for the germ fighter you didn’t know you needed!
 Use an older white towel and this solution to wipe down highly touched areas, such as the fridge handles, light switches, sink knobs, microwave buttons, and kitchen surfaces.
 Tackling the kitchen will leave you feeling much cleaner through the entirety of your home.
 No one wants extra company living in their home rent free...especially when it’s germs!

 Source: https://www.aarp.org/health/longevity/info-04-2010/where_the_germs_are_lurking_in_your_home.html